 Detailing the foreground motive

 Some more detailing was needed for the main motive; soldier head and the helmet.
 This was done through additional poly model tweaking as well as by adding high resolution texture maps for the face.
-I wanted the head to look iconic, monumental and instantly recognizable as a WW2 German soldier, altogether having a dark undertone of nazi heroic-realist art.
+I wanted the head to look iconic, monumental and instantly recognizable as a WW2 German soldier, altogether having a dark undertone of nazi heroic-realist art (credit will).
 The head was lit using hdr image for skylight effect with addition of two other light sources to create a dramatic and a bit otherworldly atmosphere with deep, obscuring shadows.